peerkar/liferay-gsearch/gsearch-more-like-this/README.md

 This configuration tries to resolve the asset entry id of a content shown on Asset Publisher and an entryClassPK for that.
 You can also set there a fixed entryClassPK or any other criteria to manually set a content to measure similarity against.

-The recommendations query is configured like the general GSearc clause configuration.
+The recommendation clauses are configured like the general GSearch clause configuration.
 You can stack there conditions and clauses.

-The default configuration has a MLT query and also a sample boosting clause for results having a sample tag.
+Default configuration is provided but you have to save it once.

+## Changelog

+### 2019-06-13 (Version 3.0)

+* Recommendations logic moved to a separate *gsearch-recommender* module.